-Scope: Overseeing and managing ongoing communications and engagement with the public and stakeholders.
-Development and implementation of communication strategies.
+Scope: Overseeing and managing ongoing communications and engagement with the public and stakeholders. • Development and implementation of communication strategies.
 Creation of compelling content and messaging, and the cultivation of relationships with key stakeholders.
-Monthly Highlights: Conducted weekly meetings with the Design-Builder to assess potential public impacts and review proposed communication approaches.
-Distributed newsletter to nearby residents and businesses to update them on the status of the Project and upcoming construction activities.
-Three- Month Lookahead: Prepare and distribute construction notices related to traffic impacts on Steveston Highway and Highway 99.
-Provide Project updates on construction activities to stakeholders located nearby.
+Monthly • Conducted weekly meetings with the Design-Builder to assess potential public impacts and Highlights: review proposed communication approaches.
+Distributed newsletter with an update on the status of the Project and upcoming construction activities.
+Three-• Prepare and distribute construction notices related to traffic impacts on Steveston Highway and Month Highway 99.
+Lookahead: • Provide Project updates on construction activities to stakeholders located nearby.
 Host a quarterly Traffic Advisory Committee meeting to provide Project updates to local and regional stakeholders and seek feedback on traffic management approaches related to upcoming construction activities.